fnt-eve/esi-client-typescript/README.md

 [![npm version](https://img.shields.io/npm/v/@fnt-eve/esi-client-typescript)](https://www.npmjs.com/package/@fnt-eve/esi-client-typescript)

 ## Overview
 TypeScript bindings for EVE Swagger Interface (ESI).
 Uses [fetch](https://openapi-generator.tech/docs/generators/typescript-fetch/) under the hood.
+It also applies a fix to the upstream bug that causes `Set` and `Map` types to not be serialized in request body.

 ## Installation